-a.
-Connected USB drive
+- Connected USB drive

-NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 48.
+- NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 48.

-- b.
-Hard drive
+- Hard drive

-- c.
-BIOS
+- BIOS

-- 3. When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.
-On a tablet, press the volume down button to stop a diagnostic test.
+- When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.

-NOTE: If you need to stop a diagnostic test on computers or tablets with a keyboard, press esc.
+NOTE: If you need to stop a diagnostic test, press esc.